autosome-ru/BABACHI/README.md

 The output is a .bed file with BAD annotations.
 ## System Requirements
 ### Hardware requirements
-`BABABCHI` package requires only a standard computer with enough RAM to support the in-memory operations.
+`BABACHI` package requires only a standard computer with enough RAM to support the in-memory operations.

 ### Software requirements
 #### OS Requirements